LujainB/tamatem-auth/README.md

 This repository has been created to ease the job of authentication and integration process with Tamatem platform just by implementing the following steps:

 ## Unity Integration:
+All you need to do at this stage is the following:
+1. Download the `tamatem-sdk.unitypackage` file on your machine.
+2. Double click on the unitypackage file and import all the files inside it.
+##### The following steps are needed to check that everything is in place to use it properly
+3. Now go to Assets/Scenes and double click on SampleScene.
+4. From the Heirarchy panel, remove TamatemPrefab (if it exists).
+5. From the Project panel go to Assets folder then drag and drop the TamatemPrefab file to the SampleScene and make sure that it contains AuthenticationBehaviour.cs and Tamatem.cs scripts attached to it as components.
+6. Now go inside the Main Camera from Heirarchy panel then drag the InfoText component to the Info Text field in Tamatem script inside the Inspector panel and DataPlayerInput into the InputField.
+7. Click on the LoginButton from Heirarchy panel, drag and drop TamatemPrefab to the OnClick in the Inspector panel and choose authenticateUser function from Tamatem script.
+8. Repeat step number 5 for the UserButton, PurchasedButton, RedeemedButton, RedeemInvButton and ConnectDataButton then choose getUserInfo, getPurchasedItems, getRedeemedItems, redeemInventory and connectPlayerData functions respectively.
+9. Now run your app on Android or iOS to enjoy the full functionality.

 ## Android Setup: